Dteyn/ZFBTool/README.md

 ## Credits

-Thank you to tzlion for the great work on [frogtool](https://github.com/tzlion/frogtool), and to the entire Data Frog SF2000 community.
+Thank you to taizou for the great work on [frogtool](https://github.com/tzlion/frogtool), and to the entire Data Frog SF2000 community.
 This script is only possible thanks to the information that tzlion posted here: https://github.com/tzlion/frogtool#technical-details

 Thank you to EricGoldsteinNz for the great work on [tadpole](https://github.com/EricGoldsteinNz/tadpole), which is an excellent user interface to manage your SF2000 handheld system.